Thin Client API Reference

 -

-ConnectionStatusEvent – Emitted when the daemon’s connection to the mixnet changes.
-Includes an
+ConnectionStatusEvent — emitted when the daemon’s connection to the mixnet changes.
+Fields (Go):

-NewPKIDocumentEvent – Emitted when a new PKI consensus document is received from the directory authorities.
+NewDocumentEvent — emitted when a new PKI consensus document is received from the directory authorities.
+The Go binding exposes the parsed document as

-SendMessagerequest has been transmitted by the daemon. -
+SendMessagerequest has been transmitted by the daemon.
+Fields (Go):MessageID *[MessageIDLength]byte,SURBID *[SURBIDLength]byte,SentAt time.Time,ReplyETA time.Duration,Err string. -

-DaemonDisconnectedEvent – Emitted by the thin client (not the daemon) when the connection to the daemon is lost.
-Indicates whether the disconnect was graceful or unexpected.
+DaemonDisconnectedEvent — emitted by the thin client (not the daemon) when the local socket connection to the daemon is lost.
+Fields (Go):

 PKIDocument / pki_document